Registration for the 2019 APhA Institute will open on January 7, 2019. The APhA Institute Website will launch in early January.

 Please note that each school or college of pharmacy, regardless of the number of multiple/satellite campuses will only be able to submit one ranked list for the entire school or college of pharmacy.
 Submissions will not be accepted from multiple/satellite campuses.

-APhA will develop a pre‐registration list and a wait list of student pharmacists.
+APhA will develop a ppre‐registration list and a wait list of student pharmacists.
 The pre‐registration list will provide an opportunity to have at least 2 student representatives from each of the schools and colleges of pharmacy attend the meeting.
 The order of the students on the wait list will be determined by the submission date of the online registration form.
 Please note that most schools are able to send more than 2 students annually.

 Student pharmacists on the wait list will be notified of any available open seats within the APhA Institute.
 Student pharmacist online registration for the APhA Institute on Alcoholism and Drug Dependencies will not be accepted outside this process, nor will student pharmacist registration forms be accepted prior to the above enrollment period.